twesleyb/SwipProteomics/README.md

 a <ins>S</ins>trumpellin and <ins>W</ins>ASH <ins>I</ins>nteracting <ins>P</ins>rotein
 and component of the pentameric __WASH complex__.

-Below is a model of the WASH complex as well as a model of SWIP's predicted 3D structure with the position of the __P1019R__ amino acid substitution highlighted in red.
+Below is a schematic of the WASH complex as well as a model of SWIP's predicted 3D structure with the position of the __P1019R__ amino acid substitution highlighted in red.

+[HIGHLIGHT SWIP C-terminus -- required and sufficient for interaction with Strumpellin]

 | __WASH Complex__ | __SWIP<sup>P1019R</sup>__ |
 |------------------|---------------------------|